Yeager’s, Doing it right for 98 years.

 Our Ski and Paddle Shop has become recognized as among the best in the area with highly trained personnel who are active participants in the sports they represent.

 With 26,000 square feet of retail space, and membership in a large buying syndicate, Yeager’s is able to offer a very wide selection of merchandise in each represented category and offer very competitive pricing.

 Our downstairs toy and housewares departments are favorites among the locals and we are known for our selection of hunting, fishing, and work clothing and footwear.

-In today’s world, 94 year old retail stores are rare, but we intend to keep doing it right and are looking forward to our centennial celebration when we hit 100.
+In today’s world, 100 year old retail stores are rare, but we intend to keep doing it right and are looking forward to our centennial celebration in August, 2021!

 Meet John “Westy” Westerfield